 Water, Water, Water!
 It is very important to continue to water until the ground freezes.
 Plants need moisture in the ground to get them through the winter.
 If we have a long winter like we have had for the past 2 years, plants rely on the moisture to keep their leaves from drying out too much (winter injury and burn will be much worse on dry plants).

 If you don’t have plastic spiral collars on your trees, put them on now!
-These quick, simple, economical little guys will save your trees from rodent damage.
+These quick, simple, economical little guys will save your trees from rodent and animal damage.
 Put them on all your trees – Japanese Maples, fruit trees, shade trees etc. You’ll be thankful in the spring that you did this!

 Leaves are garden gold.
 Spread small leaves of trees, such as locust, birch, beech, serviceberry and silver maple (or shredded larger leaves), over all exposed soil.
 They will degrade into mineral nutrients and worms will turn them into fertilizer.